Have you been the victim of a VPN scam?

 7. Third party sales websites

-There seems to be a huge market right now for third parties selling lifetime VPN subscriptions.
+There seems to be a large market right now for third parties selling lifetime VPN subscriptions.
 These middle men should generally be avoided.

 This trend raises a few questions: